haKC-ai/prompthakcer/README.md

 **Prompt haKCer** gives you the control you deserve:

-*   **🛡️ Stop Data Leaks (DLP):** Automatically redact credit cards, emails, and API keys *before* they leave your browser.
+*   **Stop Data Leaks (DLP):** Automatically redact credit cards, emails, and API keys *before* they leave your browser.
 Don't let a copy-paste error compromise your security.
-*   **💰 Slash Token Costs:** Reduce prompt size by up to 70% without losing meaning.
+*   **Slash Token Costs:** Reduce prompt size by up to 70% without losing meaning.
 Save money on API calls and fit more context into limited windows.
-*   **🧠 Boost AI Performance:** Models follow clear, concise instructions better.
+*   **Boost AI Performance:** Models follow clear, concise instructions better.
 Strip the fluff and get sharper, more accurate responses.
-*   **⚡ Workflow Velocity:** Optimize with a single click or hotkey.
+*   **Workflow Velocity:** Optimize with a single click or hotkey.
 No more manual editing or second-guessing.

 Don't just chat. **haKC.**